Country Assistance Program Evaluation for the Lao People's Democratic Republic (2006)

 - The country's high aid dependency ratio and limited government absorptive capacity were reflected in inadequate counterpart funds.
 In line with ADB's new cost sharing policy, which allows the government of each developing member country to finance a lower proportion of counterpart funds based on a specific country's cost-sharing ceiling, ADB's Lao Country Team should determine the Lao PDR's cost-sharing ceiling for aggregate portfolio of the next CSP period during the preparation of the 2006 CSP, and pursue collective policy dialogue with other development partners for the Government to determine whether the total amount of aid should be reduced to be more in line with its absorptive capacity.

-- Given the ADB's lower indicative planning figure for the Lao PDR, the next CSP should focus on fewer sectors based on government priorities, involvement of other development partners, and ADB's comparative advantage (sector performance) in accordance with the CAPE's findings.
+- Given the ADB's lower indicative planning figure for the Lao PDR, the next CSP should focus on fewer sectors based on government priorities, involvement of other development partners, and ADB's comparative advantage (sector performance) in accordance with the evaluation's findings.

 - In line with the Paris Declaration thrusts, ADB should develop more strategic partnerships with other development partners (e.g., joint CSP and program-based approach) to provide a more coherent assistance program.